 Warning: From mid to later summer, this route can be done without ice axe, but earlier season attempts will REQUIRE an ice axe and possibly crampons or micro-spikes.

-From the historical marker parking area, walk a short distance east along the road and then head up along the east side of the creek that cuts through the tailings.
-Once through the tailings, continue hiking on the east side of the creek until the drainage narrows at some old mining activity.
+From the gated trailhead parking, continue walking east along the old roadbed until you reach the creek in Boulder Gulch.
+Once at the creek, search on the east side of the creek near where the drainage narrows at some old mining activity.
 Look for a trail above the creek on your right.
 This trail will switchback up the mountainside and will then turn up the drainage, almost 200 feet above the creek.
 Follow the trail through some open trees then across an area of talus.
 That will be followed by open, grassy/tundra, a couple of switchbacks, and then will re-enter some more forest.
 Higher up, the trail will come close to the creek & some willows, then will ascend once again onto open slopes to avoid a steeper, rocky gulch section the creek flows through.

 Where the drainage splits, at 11,400 ft., the trail crosses the main creek above the confluence and heads NW toward Storm Peak.
 In a short while, an option of the trail will cut back to the east to return to the main gulch.
 Ignore this and continue on fainter trail, well above the creek on the north side now to a small lake at 11,880.
 This trail may fade out in lush vegetation with many flowers at times before reaching the lake.
 Once at the lake, continue hiking following the NW creek that drains two small lakes at the foot of Storm.
 Just below those lakes, the stream enters a gorge that you'll have to avoid.
 Once you arrive at the two lakes, study the south face of Storm, looming above you.